cloudfoundry/guardian/grootfs/README.md

 _Using `go get code.cloudfoundry.org/grootfs` is discouraged because it might not work due to our versioned dependencies._

+### Filesystems
+GrootFS makes use of various Linux filesystem features in order to efficiently store container root filesystems on the host machine.

+Currently we support:
+* BTRFS (`--driver btrfs`)
+* Overlay on XFS (`--driver overlay-xfs`)

+GrootFS's 'store' directory must be stored on one of these filesystems.
+Our setup script will try to set up both of these filesystems for you so you can experiment with GrootFS, or you can provision your own and configure GrootFS to point to the mounted filesystem you create, using the `--store` and `--driver` command-line flags.
+These are documented in the instructions below.

 ### Instructions

 #### Requirements